European regulations for air operations

 These are different rules for different types of aircraft operation: For commercial air transport operators (airlines and charter companies) based in the EU see commercial air transport operators.
 For non-commercial (private) aircraft operators see non-commercial aircraft operators.
 For specialised operations (aerial work) see specialised operations.

 The scope of the air operations regulation is broad, if you are based in Europe but operate an aircraft registered elsewhere then you will still need to comply with some parts of the regulation.
 This is particularly important for non-commercial aircraft operators, e.g. corporate aviation.
-Even if your aircraft is registered overseas you will still need to comply with operational rules and organisations requirements from August 2016.
+Even if your aircraft is registered overseas you still need to comply with operational rules and organisations requirements.
 There is another regulation applying to commercial air transport operators based outside the EU flying into Europe (‘third country operators’ or ‘TCO’) see third country operators (TCO).

 The air operations regulation is not applicable to military or state aircraft operations; this may include things like police, customs, fire-fighting or search and rescue.
 It also does not apply to operation of micro-lights, experimental aircraft, some historic aircraft and small unmanned aircraft (‘drones’).
 These are all covered by national regulations.